pradeep-krishnan/pradeep-krishnan.github.io/_portfolio/proj4.md

 ---
 ## How do we measure the similarity of names in terms of the evolution of their use over time?

+Analysis of the similarity of names in terms of its use.

 ```python
 import os
 import numpy as np